top of page

 Understanding stereotypes

-Nater, C., Miller, D., Eagly A. H., & Sczesny, S. (minor revision).
-Gender stereotypes across nations correspond to women’s and men’s social roles and status: Evidence from public opinion polls of many nations in 1995 and 2023.
+Nater, C., Miller, D., Eagly A. H., & Sczesny, S. (accepted).
+Gender stereotypes across nations relate to the social position of women and men: Evidence from cross-cultural public opinion polls.
 Proceedings of the National Academy of Sciences.

 Eagly, A. H., Nater, C., Miller, D., Kaufmann, M., & Sczesny, S. (2020).
 Gender stereotypes have changed: A cross-temporal meta-analysis of U.S. public opinion polls from 1946-2018.
 American Psychologist, 75, 301-315. https://doi.org/10.1037/amp0000494 (PDF)